 Universities offer a wide range of student-run organizations and societies you can join.
 Whether you are interested in sports, drama, music, debate, or another area of interest, you can find a student society or club full of other students with the same interests.
-Clubs and societies can also be a great way to adjust to the US and find friends.
+Clubs and societies can also be a great way to adjust to your new environment and find friends.

-Here are a few tips for international students in the US on why you should join a club or society:
+Here are a few tips for international students abroad on why you should join a club or society:

 Explore your interests — Clubs can help you explore your interests and learn new things outside the classroom.
 This can be a great break from your studies and makes you feel more comfortable on campus.